Skip to content

 Introduction

-This documentation provides a technical overview of VSC (Virtual Smart Chain), a decentralized protocol for cross-chain asset custody and swaps, settlement, and smart contract execution.
-VSC connects EVM and non-EVM chains through validator-managed vaults and a unified stablecoin-based routing system using HBD.
-VSC enables feeless transactions, native asset support, and composable cross-chain logic in a single trust-minimized environment.
+This documentation provides a technical overview of Magi (Virtual Smart Chain), a decentralized protocol for cross-chain asset custody and swaps, settlement, and smart contract execution.
+Magi connects EVM and non-EVM chains through validator-managed vaults and a unified stablecoin-based routing system using HBD.
+Magi enables feeless transactions, native asset support, and composable cross-chain logic in a single trust-minimized environment.

-Built as a high-performance, feeless settlement layer, VSC leverages WebAssembly smart contracts, zero-knowledge proofs, validator-managed vaults and a collateral-backed native asset model that reduces liquidity fragmentation across ecosystems.
+Built as a high-performance, feeless settlement layer, Magi leverages WebAssembly smart contracts, BLS threshold-signature consensus, validator-managed vaults, zero-knowledge proofs (currently for Ethereum, with broader use planned), and a collateral-backed native asset model that reduces liquidity fragmentation across ecosystems.

-Unlike other cross-chain protocols limited to basic swap mechanics, VSC supports smart contract execution, allowing developers to build composable, cross-chain, decentralized applications within the protocol itself.
+Unlike other cross-chain protocols limited to basic swap mechanics, Magi supports smart contract execution, allowing developers to build composable, cross-chain, decentralized applications within the protocol itself.

 • Native Multi-Chain Asset Support

-Assets from supported blockchains (including Bitcoin, Solana, Ethereum, and others) are deposited directly into on-chain vaults secured by VSC validators.
+Assets from supported blockchains (Bitcoin and Ethereum on mainnet today; Litecoin, Dash, and Solana planned) are deposited directly into on-chain vaults secured by Magi validators.
 These validators are required to stake Hive as economic collateral, ensuring security and accountability.

 • Smart Contracts via WebAssembly (WASM)